 Alpine Bank Wealth Management Q&A with Melissa M. Knutson, CFP®, Vice President

-Bonds can provide stability and consistent income to a portfolio.
-However, fixed income investments are particularly vulnerable as interest rates will inevitably start to increase to slow down inflation.
-Consider owning bonds with shorter maturities or Treasury Inflation-Protected Securities (TIPS) for a portion of your savings.
+Bonds can provide stability and consistent income, but fixed income investments may not be enough to fight inflation as interest rates are expected to increase.
+Consider bonds with shorter maturities or Treasury Inflation-Protected Securities (TIPS) as part of your savings.

-Owning stocks can provide the greatest amount of growth opportunity, but at greater risk.
-Long-term investing in a diversified quality equity portfolio is one of the most effective tools available to combat inflation risk.
+Stocks offer the greatest growth potential, but also come with greater risk.
+Long-term investing in a diversified quality equity portfolio is one of the most effective ways to combat inflation risk.

-Talk to your wealth management advisor to review your current asset allocation—ideally a mix of cash, bonds, and stocks—to determine your most appropriate individual strategies today, to fight inflation tomorrow.
+Talk to your wealth management advisor to ensure your goals are still feasible and review your current asset allocation—ideally a mix of cash, bonds, and stocks—to determine your most appropriate individual strategies today, to fight inflation tomorrow.

 Contact Melissa Knutson to learn all that Alpine Bank Wealth Management can do for you.
-Call her at 877-808-7878 or email her here.
+Call her at 877-808-7878 for assistance with wealth & personal banking.